Peggy Gossett-Seidman

 Peggy Gossett-Seidman is an American politician.
 She is the Republican member for District 91 in the Florida House of Representatives.

 She has a background as a journalist, reporter, and former Women's Tennis Association Press-Director.
 She has contributed to several legislative initiatives in Florida.

-Early Life and Career
+Early life and career

-Peggy Gossett-Seidman began her career as a sports journalist.
+Gossett-Seidman began her career as a sports journalist and later worked in public relations.
+She served as a press director for the Women's Tennis Association.
+She later served on the Highland Beach Town Commission from 2018 to 2022.